EzioPeter/viplanner/README.md

   ```bash
   pip install -e .[inference,jetson]
   ```
-  as `mmdet` requires torch.distrubted which is only build until version 1.11 which is not compatible with pypose.
-See the `Dockerfile` for a workaround.
+  as `mmdet` requires torch.distributed which is only build until version 1.11 and not compatible with pypose.
+See the [Dockerfile](./Dockerfile) for a workaround.

 **Known Issue**
 - mmcv build wheel does not finish: